101121/WGDI-/source/d.rst

 ---------------- ------------------------------------------------------------------------
 multiple          Type: int    default: 1

                      The best number of homologous genes.
 ---------------- ------------------------------------------------------------------------
 score             Type: int    default: 100

                      Score value in blast results.
 ---------------- ------------------------------------------------------------------------
 evalue            Type: float    default: 1e-5

                      evalue value in blast result.
 ---------------- ------------------------------------------------------------------------
 repnum            Type: int    default: 20

                      The maximum number of homologous genes is allowed

 				  to be removed more than part of the population.
 ---------------- ------------------------------------------------------------------------
 position          Type: {start,order,end}    default: order

                      The position of the gene corresponds to the gff file.
 ---------------- ------------------------------------------------------------------------
 markersiz         Type: float    default: 0.5

                      The size of the point in the plot.
 ---------------- ------------------------------------------------------------------------
 figsize           Type: int,int    default: 10,10

                      Controls the proportion of the size of the saved picture.
 ---------------- ------------------------------------------------------------------------
 savefile          Type: str    default: .png

                      Save pictures support png, PDF, svg formats.
 ================ ========================================================================

 .. rubric:: Example

 .. rubric:: Modify

-Modify the parameters that are right for you to run
+Modify the parameters that are right for you to run.

 .. rubric:: Begin